-Monday through Thursday- 3:10 PM - 4:00 PM - Available for 6th-12th Grade.
+Tuesday and Wednesday - 3:10 PM - 4:00 PM - Available for 6th-12th Grade.

 The date and location of detention will be determined by the supervisor for the day.
 During detention times, students will not be allowed to use cell phones for any reason.
 They must come to detention with schoolwork to be finished during this time.